Co-dfns/Co-dfns/docs/LIMITATIONS.md

 and immediate benefit and thus will be considered part of the active set of things on which we are working.

-* Dyadic Transpose does not permit duplicate axes
 * Binomial is not implemented correctly for some values
 * Arrays of rank > 4 are not supported
 * Character types are not supported